-WASHINGTON — Consumer prices were up 0.2% in January after a flat reading in December, on a seasonally adjusted basis, the Labor Department reported Friday.
+WASHINGTON – Consumer prices were up 0.2% in January, after an unchanged reading in December a seasonally adjusted basis, the Labor Department reported Friday.

-Core consumer prices were also up 0.2%, after rising 0.1% in December.
+Core consumer prices, which exclude food and energy, were also up 0.2% for the month, after rising 0.1% in December.

-Economists polled by Thomson Reuters had projected that the consumer price index would climb 0.3%, but they hit the mark in predicting that core consumer prices would rise 0.2%.
+Economists polled by Thomson Reuters had projected that CPI would climb 0.3%, but they hit the mark in predicting that core consumer prices would rise 0.2%.

 The increased CPI level for January reflected a 0.2% climb in both consumer food prices and energy prices.